Being Not for Profit

 Quality of care in a for-profit vs. not-for-profit hospital.

 According to independent rankings of the nation's best health care providers, for-profit hospitals are largely outranked by not-for-profit organizations for quality care.

 At Sharp, we are proud to be not-for-profit, and we have been recognized for our commitment to clinical excellence and high-quality patient care by numerous local and national organizations, including the California Council for Excellence.

 Financial objectives in a for-profit vs. not-for-profit hospital.

-- Sharp HealthCare as a not-for-profit — Our "stockholders" are community members like you, and with your support and generous donations, we're able to expand our services, introduce new programs and enhance our medical technology.
+At Sharp, our "stockholders" are community members like you.
+And with your support and generous donations, we're able to expand our services, introduce new programs and enhance our medical technology.
 Additionally, our 25-person board consists entirely of members from the local community, so our members have a vested interest in making decisions that best serve the community's health care needs.

 Uncompensated care in a for-profit vs. not-for-profit hospital.